DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-18-managing-individual-email-notifications-by-type.md

 Future work may include:

 - being able to configure notifications separately based on the organisation or the relationship between the organisation and partner organisations.
-- changing the content of the email notifications to match the permissions.
-For example, if the user cannot make decisions, then there should not be a call to action in the email.
+- changing the content of the email notifications to match the permissions - for example, if the user cannot make decisions then there should not be a call to action in the email

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({